-- 1.1 This test method covers the determination of the purity of isopropylbenzene (cumene) by gas chromatography. - 1.2 This test method has been found applicable to the measurement of impurities such as nonaromatic hydrocarbons, benzene, ethylbenzene, t-butylbenzene, n-propylbenzene, alpha-methylstyrene, sec-butylbenzene, and diisopropylbenzene, which are common to the manufacturing process of isopropylbenzene.
-The limit of quantitation for these impurities averages 0.0030 wt.% based on the data in Table 2, while the limit of detection for these impurities averages 0.0010 wt.%.
-This method has been found applicable for concentrations of various components up to 0.0571 wt.%. - 1.3 In determining the conformance of the test results using this method to applicable specifications, results shall be rounded off in accordance with the rounding-off method of Practice E29. - 1.4 The values stated in SI units are to be regarded as standard.
-No other units of measurement are included in this standard. - 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
-For specific hazard statements, see Section 7. - 1.6 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.
+1.1 This test method covers the determination of the purity of isopropylbenzene (cumene) by gas chromatography.

+1.2 This test method has been found applicable to the measurement of impurities such as nonaromatic hydrocarbons, benzene, ethylbenzene, t-butylbenzene, n-propylbenzene, alpha-methylstyrene, sec-butylbenzene, and disopropylbenzene, which are common to the manufacturing process of isopropylbenzene.
+Limit of detection for these impurities is 10 mg/kg (see 5.1).
+This method has been found applicable for concentrations of various components up to 571 ppm.

+1.3 In determining the conformance of the test results using this method to applicable specifications, results shall be rounded off in accordance with the rounding-off method of Practice E29.

+1.4 The values stated in SI units are to be regarded as standard.
+No other units of measurement are included in this standard.

+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+For specific hazard statements, see Section 7.
-Current edition approved Jan.
-1, 2018.
-Published January 2018.
-Originally approved in 1979.
-Last previous edition approved in 2013 as D3760 - 13.
-DOI: 10.1520/D3760-18.